UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Southern Miss Stats and Trends

-- This year, the Golden Eagles are winless ATS when entering a game as an underdog of 33 points or more.

-- Southern Miss' games this season have eclipsed the over/under two times in nine opportunities (22.2%).
+- Southern Miss' games this year have gone over the total in only two out of nine opportunities (22.2%).

-- In games that Southern Miss picks up more than 337.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- Southern Miss is 1-1 against the spread and 1-1 overall when the team totals over 337.0 yards.

-- The Golden Eagles have turned the ball over five more times (22 total) than the Roadrunners have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.